Allan Fakir

-Allan Fakir or Allan Faqir (1932 – 4 July 2000) (علڻ فقيرُ), was a Sindhi folk singer from Sindh, Pakistan.
+Allan Fakir or Allan Faqir (1932 – 4 July 2000) (علڻ فقيرُ) was a Sindhi folk singer from Sindh, Pakistan.
 He was particularly known for his ecstatic style of performance, marked with devotional rhetoric and Sufi dance-singing.

 Personal life and death

 Birth

 Allan Fakir was born in 1932 in the Aamari village in Jamshoro District, Sindh in the cottage of Dhamaali Faqeer.
 He spent his childhood in Manjhand, a town between Sehwan and Hyderabad, Sindh.

 Community

-Allan Fakeer belonged to the Manganhar community.
+Allan Fakir belonged to the Manganhar community.
 According to Manganhar traditions, his father used to beat the drum and sing traditional songs at weddings and other festivities.
 Allan also sang at dargahs.

 Attachment with mother

 Allan’s mother left the world soon after his birth, and her untimely demise plunged him into a profound sense of solitude, prompting him to express his melancholy through sombre songs.

 While searching for motherly love, Allan Fakir departed from his home and arrived at the tomb of the Sufi saint Shah Abdul Latif Bhittai in Bhit Shah.
-There, he resided for an extended period, immersing himself in the art of singing.
+There, he resided for an extended period, immersing himself in the art of devotional singing.